Tribute to the late Josephine O'Connell, RIP

 “Vivacious”, “generous”, “talented”, “family orientated”, “interested in everyone” were some of the words spoken about the late Josephine O'Connell who died suddenly last week.
 Born at No 5 North Main Street (below), to Mary and Christy Conway, Josephine was christenend and celebrated every major event in her life at Our Lady's and St David's Church, just a few hundred yards from the home of her birth.

+Josephine (front left) with her brothers and sisters - Donie, Timmy, Chris, Michael, Ann and Kate

-Her brother Timmy recalls her 'joie de vivre' and good humour as a child, albeit she had a liking for bringing home prams to the shop on North Main Street!
+Her brother Timmy recalls her 'joie de vivre' and good humour as a child, albeit she had a liking for bringing home prams to the shop on North Main Street when she was young!

 “People knew her years ago as Josie Conway” said Timmy Conway.
 “She and Brendan first met when he was busking one summer in Hyde Park, London.
 Later, they were both working in New York and met again, and from there, their romance blossomed.
 Josie loved dancing and they were great at jiving.
 After they married and set up home in North Great George's Street, Josephine opened a Montessori school which she ran for years.
 Among her pupils was a son of Sinead O'Connor's.